 Personal: Ewan was born in 1962 in Perthshire, Scotland.
 He supports the Union between the members of United Kingdom.
-In 1990 he married Christina, an Australian, and is sticking at 3 sons.
+In 1990 he married Christina, an Australian, and is sticking at three sons.
 He rowed in three Boat Races, and is a qualified rowing coach, coaching the Cambridge VIII and winning a Commonwealth Games Bronze Medal in 1986 (the first rowing medal for Scotland).
-He is now a Trustee of three rowing charities and Chairman of two of them, including CUBC.
+He is now a Trustee of two rowing charities for one of which he is the investment trustee.
 He has a costly passion for classic Jaguar cars.

 Desmond Harney - Consultant, London

 Profile: Des joined GPB in October 2018.
 He originally trained as a secondary school English and Drama teacher.
-He then pursued a career in commercial and general management in the Consumer Goods (FMCG) and business services sectors.
-This included roles at Diageo, Guinness, Heineken, Energizer, Warburtons, Associated British Foods (ABF), IGD and GS1.
+He then pursued a career in commercial and general management.
+He has focused in Consumer Goods (FMCG), business services and non-profit sectors.
+This has included senior roles at Diageo, Guinness, Heineken, Barwell & Jones, Warburtons, Associated British Foods (ABF), Brakes, Energizer, IGD and GS1.
 More recently he has worked in the interim management, consulting and advisory fields.

-His specialisms include communication, sales, marketing, business development, category and general management.
-At Diageo, he progressed from the graduate trainee scheme to hold a variety of senior roles in both their UK and international divisions, at times heading up local commercial operations in Central Africa and the Caribbean.
+His specialisms include persuasive communication, sales, marketing, business development, strategy, category and general management.
+At Diageo, he rose from the graduate trainee scheme to hold senior roles in their UK and international divisions.
+At times profitably heading up local commercial operations in Central African and Caribbean markets.

-At GPB Des works across all client sectors, particularly in Financial and Professional services, FMCG, Management Consulting, Private Equity and Tech.
-His clients include 3i, AlixPartners, AnaCap, Asper Investment Management, BlueBay, DeepCrawl, Digital+ Partners, eCAPITAL Galapagos Conservation Trust, Hausfeld, IK Investment Partners, KPMG, Meridiam, Splat, Starmind and Street Child United.
-He is also a contributing faculty member of the Homerton Changemakers programme (University of Cambridge).
+At GPB Des works across all client sectors.
+He supports Financial and Professional services and Management Consulting (including some of the biggest accounting firms), Asset Management, FMCG, Law, Private Equity, Construction and Technology.
+His clients include 3i, AlixPartners, AnaCap, Artisanal Spirit Company, Asper Investment Management, BGF, BlueBay, DeepCrawl, Desmet Ballestra, Digital+ Partners, DTCP, eCAPITAL, Galapagos Conservation Trust, Grant Thornton, Hausfeld, IK Investment Partners, KPMG, M&J Evans, Meridiam, Prolupin, Royal Bank of Canada, Splat, Starmind and Street Child United.
+He works with senior individuals, advising on personal development goals plus critical opportunities for persuasion.

-Qualifications: Des has an Honours degree from Homerton College, Cambridge.
-He also has a Diploma in Creative Writing from the Open University and an Advanced level qualification from the Wine & Spirits Educational Trust.
+Formal qualifications: Des has an Honours degree from Homerton College, Cambridge.
+He also holds a Diploma in Creative Writing from the Open University and an Advanced level qualification from the Wine & Spirits Educational Trust.

 Profile: Richard joined GPB in October 2014.
 In May 2018, he moved to an Associate Consultant position, so that he could study for a PhD, and take on a variety of roles in the acting profession.
 Richard has worked with clients such as AlixPartners, BlackRock, BlueBay Asset Management, Campbell Lutyens, Exponent Private Equity, Ferring Pharmaceuticals, HSBC, IK Investment Partners, Immediate Media, KPMG, Meridiam Infrastructure (Paris), Mid Europa Partners, RBS, Sanne Group and TPG Capital.
 He has worked with Not for Profits such as The Big Issue Foundation and Spark Inside, and has taught at educational institutions such as Cambridge University (summer school) and on the University of East London MBA course